Is PC 245(a)(1) ADW a Misdemeanor or Felony?

 Criminal Defense for Assault with a Deadly Weapon Cases

-You need to completely understand the three strikes law, assault with a deadly weapon cases, Penal Code Section 245 and all related Sections of it in order to truly be able to represent somebody and avoid a strike.
+You need to understand the three-strikes law completely, assault with a deadly weapon case, Penal Code Section 245, and all related sections to truly represent somebody and avoid a strike.

-However, if you were hit with an assault with a deadly weapon under a Section that was a violent felony, you would end up serving 85% of the time you got, because for all violent strikes you have to serve a higher percentage of time in California.
+However, if you were hit with an assault with a deadly weapon under a Section that was a violent felony, you would end up serving 85% of the time you got because for all violent strikes, you have to do a higher percentage of time in California.

 So, if you or a loved one is facing an assault with a deadly weapon charge, you're trying to avoid a conviction or avoid a strike, depending on whether or not there's good evidence against you, you've come to the right place.